University of Agder, South Norway

 The admission basis must include one of the following criteria:

-• Specialization unit of at least 80 credits in performing music, music pedagogy or musicology.
+• Specialisation unit of at least 80 credits in performing music, music pedagogy or musicology.
 At least 20 credits in the specialization unit must be level 2.

-• Relevant specialization unit of at least 80 credits within the culture/music/culture studies.
+• Relevant specialisation unit of at least 80 credits within the culture/music/culture studies.
 At least 20 credits in the specialization unit must be level 2.

 • Bachelor's degree in economics or equivalent